 Poetry is an art form, which can be created in a wide variety of ways.
 Most poetry styles have a unique pattern, which must be followed strictly.
 However, there are some forms that aren’t as strict and allow some leeway on what you can do.
 Using repetition allows you to reinforce ideas, add structure, create rhythm, create unity, and add additional emotion.

 Different Types of Repetitions

 Poetry is a great tool for every English classroom.
-Whether you are a middle school, high school, college, or even an ESL teacher, it is a great activity for your students to express themselves and show their inner creativity.
+Whether you are a middle school, high school, college, or even an ESL teacher, it is an amazing activity for your students to express themselves and show their inner creativity.

-Writing a poetry explication may sound like a difficult job, but it doesn’t have to be.
-As long as you explain the poem, there shouldn’t be too much to worry about.
-But how do we go about doing that?
+Writing a poetry explication–a longer version of a poetry analysis–may sound like a difficult job, but it doesn’t have to be.
+As long as you explain the poem in detail following these simple steps, you shouldn’t have any great difficulty.

-Step 1: Read a short biography about the author.
+- Read a short biography of the author.
 This is so you can have a feel for what a poem may be referring to when you attempt to interpret it.
 Of course, this isn’t always a must.
 It depends on you or your teacher.